navikt/amplitude-proxy/README.md

 The proxy uses [isbot](https://www.npmjs.com/package/isbot) to filter out bot traffic at the source.

-The application uses regex and goes through all urls in the event object and cleans it of sensitive data (uuid and personid).
+The application uses regex and goes through all urls in the event object and cleans it of sensitive data(uuid and personid). the sensitive data is replaced with the word '[redacted]'.

 # Prerequisites
 - Install node.js